OfficeDev/office-js-docs-pr/docs/develop/localization.md

 Also, you'll need to create a Visual Studio 2015 Office Add-in project.

+> [!NOTE]
- > **Note:**  To download Visual Studio 2015, see the [Office Developer Tools page](https://www.visualstudio.com/features/office-tools-vs).
+> To download Visual Studio 2015, see the [Office Developer Tools page](https://www.visualstudio.com/features/office-tools-vs).
 This page also has a link for the Office Developer Tools.

 ### Configure Office 2013 to use additional languages for display or editing

 You can use an Office 2013 Language pack to install an additional language.
 For more information about Language Packs and where to get them, see [Office 2013 Language Options](http://office.microsoft.com/en-us/language-packs/).

+> [!NOTE]
- > **Note:**  If you are an MSDN Subscriber, you might already have the Office 2013 Language Packs available to you.
+> If you are an MSDN Subscriber, you might already have the Office 2013 Language Packs available to you.
 To determine whether your subscription offers Office 2013 Language Packs for download, go to [MSDN Subscriptions Home](https://msdn.microsoft.com/subscriptions/manage/), enter Office 2013 Language Pack in **Software downloads**, choose  **Search**, and then select  **Products available with my subscription**.
 Under  **Language**, select the check box for the Language Pack you want to download, and then choose  **Go**.

 After you install the Language Pack, you can configure Office 2013 to use the installed language for display in the UI, for editing document content, or both.
 The example in this article uses an installation of Office 2013 that has the Spanish Language Pack applied.